microsoft/PlanetaryComputerDataCatalog/docs/concepts/data-catalog.md

 ### Future plans

-As the Preview develops, we are working with partners to develop and onboard new datasets into the Planetary Computer, and make them discoverable and accessible through open APIs.
+We are working with partners to develop and onboard new datasets into the Planetary Computer, and to make them discoverable and accessible through open APIs.
 We're also developing features that will allow users to perform analysis and generate visualizations directly from the Data Catalog.

-If you have feedback about our existing datasets, or are interested in seeing additional datasets, contact us at <a href="mailto:aiforearthdatasets@microsoft.com">aiforearthdatasets@microsoft.com</a>.
+If you have feedback about our existing datasets, or are interested in seeing additional datasets, contact us at <a href="mailto:planetarycomputer@microsoft.com">planetarycomputer@microsoft.com</a>.